Chris Barnes KC

 Clinical Negligence

-Chris specialises in personal injury and clinical negligence claims.
+Chris is head of the Personal Injury and Clinical Negligence department and a Deputy Head of Chambers.
 He represented the claimant in the recent case of EXN v Alder Hey Children’s Hospital [2021] EWHC 2989 (QB) (recovery of damages with a capitalised value of £27,300,000 for a child following the Defendant’s failure to identify, and treat, the herpes simplex virus).
 He recently recovered damages of £2,750,000 including the costs of commercial surrogacy for a claimant rendered infertile following inappropriate bowel surgery.
 He has significant experience of clinical negligence claims in a range of settings, including:

 OBSTETRIC NEGLIGENCE